Cambridge Harmonica Orchestra: Founding

 The Cambridge Harmonica Orchestra, or CHO, was the brainchild of harmonica player Otis Read.
 In 1981 he applied for and received a $200 grant from the City of Cambridge, Massachusetts and founded the orchestra as a group of 30 musicians.
 The orchestra included Blues harmonica player Pierre Beauregard of Boston, who arranged 25 songs for the group to play at a 1982 convocation that brought together 48 musicians from Massachusetts, New Hampshire, Rhode Island and Washington, DC, for a performance so unique it was recorded and aired on the Today Show.
 They were later featured in the January, 1983 Hohner company harmonica catalog.

 By the end of 1983 the Orchestra numbered around 350 members.
 Regional directors included Michael Basdavanos of Arlington, Virginia, who organized the Washington area contingent.

 Types of instruments

 The Cambridge Harmonica Orchestra involved every different type of harmonica, including bass harmonica, chromatic and chord harmonica sections, a diatonic harmonica section, and a chordamonica, which has a double button chromatic setup.

-Also playing with the Cambridge Orchestra were an accordion section, melodicas, several drummers, a guy who played the bones, a washboard, and a washtub bass, for texture.
+Also playing with the Cambridge Orchestra were an accordion section, melodicas, several drummers, a musician who played the bones, a washboard, and a washtub bass, for texture.
 Some singers also joined the Orchestra for performances.